 There are two types of organic cane sugar - raw & unrefined: The most widely available are raw sugars.
 Unrefined options include Sucanat and traditional brown sugars such as jaggery and panela.

-The vast majority of the organic sugars in stores are raw cane sugars.
-The most common has blonde crystals and is labeled simply as "organic sugar".
-Others include organic molasses, organic brown sugar (light and dark), organic powdered sugar, and organic cane syrup.
+Most organic sugars in stores are raw cane sugars with blonde crystals and labeled simply as "organic sugar".
+Other forms of raw sugars include organic light brown sugar, organic dark brown sugar, organic powdered sugar, organic molasses, and organic cane syrup.

-To learn details about these sweeteners read a previous post titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
-Here is what we need to know about the most common organic raw sugar:
+To learn all details about these sweeteners, read a previous post titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
+To sum up, here's what you need to know about raw sugar: